RajatJangra2653/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

 Stored procedures are one of the ways you can execute business logic server-side in Azure Cosmos DB.
 With a stored procedure, you can perform basic CRUD (Create, Read, Update, Delete) operations with a container on multiple documents within a single transactional scope.

 In this lab, you'll author a stored procedure that creates a document within your container.
-You will then use a SQL query to validate the results of the stored procedure.
+You will then use an SQL query to validate the results of the stored procedure.

 ## Lab objectives